-Grant Date pertains to the fiscal 2012 stock option and restricted stock awards.
+(1) (2) Grant Date pertains to the fiscal 2014 stock option and restricted stock awards.

+In accordance with the terms of the 2004 Plan, these options and restricted stock awards.
 In accordance with the terms of the 2004 Plan, these options were granted at 100% of the closing market price on the date of grant, or if such date was not a trading day, the average of the high and low sale prices of our common stock on the most recent prior trading day.
 Options have a seven year term.
 Generally all options become exercisable as to 25% of the shares on each of the first four anniversary dates of the date of grant.

-Represents grant-date fair value based on ASC 718 for fiscal 2012 stock option grants.
+(3) Represents grant-date fair value based on FASB ASC 718 for fiscal 2014 stock option grants.

-Outstanding Equity Awards at Fiscal 2012 Year-End
+Outstanding Equity Awards at Fiscal 2014 Year-End

-The following table summarizes the number of securities underlying outstanding equity awards for the named executive officers on May 31, 2012.
+The following table summarizes the number of securities underlying outstanding equity awards for the named executive officers on May 31, 2014.